Different Types of NCHA Shows

-- $25,000 Novice Horse Non-Pro - open to Non-Professional riders on an owned horse that has earned less than $25,000 in earnings.
+- $25,000 Novice Horse Non-Pro - open to Non-Professional riders on an owned horse with less than $25,000 in earnings+ - regardless of rider earnings.

-- $5,000 Novice Horse Non-Pro - open to Non-Professional riders on an owned horse that has earned less than $5,000 in earnings.
+- $5,000 Novice Horse Non-Pro - open to Non-Professional riders on an owned horse with less than $5,000 in earnings+ regardless of rider earnings.

-- Non-Pro - open to Non-Professionals on any owned horse regardless of either's earnings.
+- Non-Pro - open to Non-Professionals on any owned horse regardless of rider earnings.

 - Unlimited Amateur - open to Amateur riders on any owned horse who are:

 - NOT in the Non-Pro Rider Hall of Fame AND